Killer Instinct: Kan-Ra

-A 3500-year-old Babylonian sorcerer.
+Kan-Ra is a 3500-year-old Babylonian sorcerer.
 He was a royal vizier who began researching immortality after developing a fascination with Aganos, the golem that served as the King's royal guard.
 His continued research into the dark arts leads him to attempt to steal the throne, planning to use a spell to seduce the Queen and have her murder the King.
 However, the spell wears off prematurely and the Queen kills herself out of guilt, exposing Kan-Ra's treachery.
 In retaliation, the King exiles him and orders his sorcerers to curse him with a withering rot that slowly disintegrates his flesh and organs.
 To prevent the rot from overtaking him, Kan-Ra places even more curses on himself to offset the rot's effects, seeking out magical artifacts and talismans to ease the pains brought on from the additional curses.
 He has since clashed many times with Aganos, under orders to destroy the sorcerer, but neither has ever managed to eliminate the other.
 Over the years, Kan-Ra uses his dark magic to secure places of power in many civilizations, including deceiving an Inca tribe into believing he was a god and forcing them to build a citadel for him to conduct his studies, seeking to open a door to the Astral Plane to harness its power.
 However, after being weakened in a battle with Aganos, he is unable to defend himself against the Night Guard, who burn him alive and lock away his ashes in the citadel, which they claim for themselves.
 Centuries later, an attack by Ultratech on the city accidentally releases him, and he escapes.
 Stealing Glacius's power core from Sadira, he uses it to create a Siphon, draining the energy from his foes to restore his own.
 Discovering Omen, he opens a portal to the Astral Plane in the citadel to study him further, but is thrown in by Maya and discovers Gargos's army of Shadow Lords.
 Believing he can control them, Kan-Ra steals Aganos's energy and uses it to fully open the portal, but he inadvertently frees Gargos's minions in the process.
 Seeking redemption, he joins the Alliance and begins creating tools to weaken and defeat Gargos, but in secret, he seeks to subjugate both Gargos and those who would oppose him, taking their powers for his own.

 Kan-Ra uses a fighting style based around magic and matter manipulation.
 He uses a number of ranged attacks, combined with ground and air-based trap techniques.